 At Victoria Plum, you’ll discover a huge variety of contemporary and designer radiators suitable for modern bathrooms.

-The Tate single vertical radiator is one of our bestselling designer radiators, featuring a grey anthracite finish and oval-shaped panels.
+The Salvador single vertical radiator is one of our bestselling designer radiators, featuring a grey anthracite finish and oval-shaped panels.
 Available in vertical and horizontal orientations, you can also choose either a single or double model providing the perfect BTU for your room.

 The Heating Co. is also where you’ll find a fabulous range of classic designs to fit with classic décor.
 Available in horizontal and vertical designs, traditional radiators usually follow authentic vintage designs, like column radiators.

-The Dulwich traditional radiator is one of our most popular, with a white enamelled core and sparkling chrome rails, it really does look the business.
-Many of our traditional bathroom radiators come as part of matching collections, like the Dulwich collection, to ensure your whole bathroom décor is coordinated.
+The Santa Fe traditional radiator is one of our most popular, with a white enamelled core and sparkling chrome rails, it really does look the business.

 Shop traditional radiators.

 Our bathroom radiators are made from the following materials:

 An excellent material used in the manufacture of radiators, mild steel is robust, can be easily shaped and helps to keep production costs low.
 This means mild steel radiators are ideal if you’re working to a budget.
 To keep them rust-free, ensure you use central heating inhibitor.